Tenza/configurations/ArchLinux Installation/3 - Base System XOrg.md

 systemctl status bumblebeed.service
 </pre>

-After XOrg is installed, the Bumblebee instalation can be tested.
+This instalation will only be properly tested once XOrg is installed and a screen initialized.
+The following commands can be used later to verify the Bumblebee and Primus instalation.

 <pre>
 optirun glxgears -info